 Work has begun to repair the house.
 Several years ago a windstorm lifted a portion of a patio roof on top of the studio rooftop causing leaks that have greatly damaged the interior.
 Debris has been removed.
 The stone floors are in the process of being cleaned and reclaimed.
 Funds are being raised to fix the roof.
 We hope you will join this effort.
 We are now in the position of the many that have come before us.
 Can we realize the full potential of the House of Apache Fire: A historical architectural gem, an arts venue, a conference center, a performance site?

 Sam Braun (Draft 12/9/16)

 A major source for this history is indebted to Randall Reynolds who has preserved photos, home movies, and documents for his website: sedonalegendhelenfrye.com.
 Some of the photos and movies are attributed to Rosie Armijo Targhetta Images and Varner Images courtesy of sedonalegendhelenfrye.com.
 The home movies of the Fryes and their ranch (a portion of which is now Red Rock State Park) have been edited by Randall Reynolds in several parts and are available on YouTube and his website.
 The John Gaw Meem Archive at the University of New Mexico is copy-written and contributed by Randall Reynolds through Sedonalegendhelenfrye.com.
-Mr. Reynolds has also written a historical novel, Jack & Helen Frye Story: The Camelot Years, (2015, CreateSpace).
+Mr. Reynolds has also written a novel, Jack & Helen Frye Story: The Camelot Years of TWA, (2015, CreateSpace).

 Numerous newspaper articles, photos, and documents were available through the courtesy of the Sedona Public Library, the Sedona Historical Society, and files kept by the Red Rock State Park.
 The Red Rock News was responsible for many of those articles about Helen Frye, Nassan Gobran, Eckankar, and the Frye ranch.